-This academic research paper would not have seen the light of the day without the full cooperation and enthusiasm of Mr. Laaki Samson my Supervisor.
-Thank you for your unwavering professional insight and guidance.
-I thank Ms Edith and Mr. Musimenta for the guidance during this research writing.
+This academic research paper would not have seen the light of the day without the full cooperation and enthusiasm of my able supervisor Mr. Laaki Samson Thank you for your unwavering professional insight and guidance.

-Finally and most important, I must acknowledge the un payable debt I owe to my family.
-Their simple and honest prayers every time I was traveling and their joy and thanks giving to the lord when I came back will remain in my memory forever.
+Finally and most important, I must acknowledge the unplayable debt I owe to my family.
+Their simple and honest prayers every time I was traveling and their joy and thanks giving to the Lord when I came back will remain in my memory forever.
 There is no better or harsher corrective to one's thinking about transformation and development than one's children.
 There are not enough words to convey my appreciation, affection, and love for them for the great sacrifice and support throughout my studies.
-May our good God richly bless you?
+May our good God richly bless you.